catppuccin/catppuccin/samples/README.md

 # Coding Samples

 Small samples from various programming/markup/config languages to check how Catppuccin looks on them.
+In the scenario where you need samples from a wider set of languages, please look towards [kate-editor.org](kate-editor.org/syntax).

 # Acknowledgement